 The Mornington Peninsula Landcare Network (MPLN) represents the 11 Landcare groups on the Mornington Peninsula.
 The MPLN was formed in 2014 to enable local Landcare groups to work together more effectively to address local land management issues and develop projects to enhance the environment.

 The mission of Mornington Peninsula Landcare Network is to protect and enhance the unique environment of the Mornington Peninsula by promoting responsible care of the land.

 Key areas of interest

-Mornington Peninsula Landcare Network has four major areas of interest including:
+Mornington Peninsula Landcare Network has five major areas of interest:

 Our key projects are the “Linking the Mornington Peninsula Landscape” (LMPL) Biolink planning project and the “Greens Bush to Arthurs Seat Biolink” (GB2AS).
-See Projects page for more information.
+More information is available via our projects page.